Azure/azure-rest-api-specs/specification/resources/resource-manager/readme.md

   - suppress: RequiredReadOnlySystemData
     from: resources.json
     reason: Pre-existing lint error.
 Not related to this version release.
 Will fix in the future
+  - suppress: PathForTrackedResourceTypes
+    from: deploymentStacks.json
+    reason: "A deployment stack resource is a proxy location-mapped resource type."
+  - suppress: TenantLevelAPIsNotAllowed
+    from: deploymentStacks.json
+    reason: "Working with deployment stacks at the management group scope is supported."
+  - suppress: TrackedResourcePatchOperation
+    from: deploymentStacks.json
+    reason: "A deployment stack resource is a proxy location-mapped resource type."
+  - suppress: AvoidAdditionalProperties
+    from: deploymentStacks.json
+    reason: "Deployment properties such as 'parameters', 'outputs', and 'template' are dynamic types.
+For example, properties of the parameters object are defined by the template content."
+  - suppress: PathForPutOperation
+    from: policyDefinitions.json
+    reason: Policy definitions can be created at management group or subscriptions
+  - suppress: PathForPutOperation
+    from: policySetDefinitions.json
+    reason: Policy sets can be created at management group or subscriptions
+  - suppress: PathForPutOperation
+    from: policyAssignments.json
+    reason: Policy assignments can be created at management group or subscriptions
+  - suppress: PathForPutOperation
+    from: policyDefinitionVersions.json
+    reason: Policy definition versions can be created at management group or subscriptions
+  - suppress: PathForPutOperation
+    from: policySetDefinitionVersions.json
+    reason: Policy set versions can be created at management group or subscriptions
+  - suppress: DeleteResponseBodyEmpty
+    from: policyAssignments.json
+    reason: Policy assignment body is returned on delete and this must match API
+  - suppress: RequestSchemaForTrackedResourcesMustHaveTags
+    from: policyAssignments.json
+    reason: Policy assignments are not tracked resources
+  - suppress: RepeatedPathInfo
+    from: policyAssignments.json
+    reason: Service requires the scope to be in the body
+  - suppress: PutResponseSchemaDescription
+    from: policyAssignments.json
+    reason: Service only returns 201 on all successful PUTs
+  - suppress: PutResponseSchemaDescription
+    from: policyDefinitions.json
+    reason: Service only returns 201 on all successful PUTs
+  - suppress: PutResponseSchemaDescription
+    from: policySetDefinitions.json
+    reason: Service only returns 201 on all successful PUTs
+  - suppress: UnSupportedPatchProperties
+    from: policyAssignments.json
+    reason: The location property represents the user-assigned identity location and is changeable for policy assignments
+  - suppress: PathContainsResourceType
+    from: policyAssignments.json
+    reason: The policy assignment id does contain the resource type
+  - suppress: ResourceNameRestriction
+    from: policyDefinitionVersions.json
+    reason: Using common types for management group name
+  - suppress: ResourceNameRestriction
+    from: policySetDefinitionVersions.json
+    reason: Using common types for management group name
 ```

 ---